 Car Sharing is to offer a new service model for automobile transportation.
 Simply, Car Sharing is a self-service, on-demand alternative to car ownership; a service that is offered to urban residents (B2C) and businesses (B2B).

-This service is mainly designed around a particular user profile – first of all, people who live in cities but do not drive a car every day and secondly tourists who live in cities but do not own a car.
+This service is mainly designed around a particular user profile – first of all, people who live in cities but do not drive a car every day and secondly tourists who visit cities but do not bring their car.
 Thus, people who need a car at short notice but take an alternative to car ownership.

-The brief procedure of this service is 1) joining the membership, 2) unlocking the car door, 3) driving away, 4) parking to any reserved spot provided by the service provider and/or public, and 5) paying as you drive (including gas, insurance, and etc.).
+The brief procedure of this service is 1) joining the membership, 2) unlocking the car door, 3) driving away, 4) parking to any reserved spot provided by the service provider and/or public, and 5) paying as you drive (including gas, insurance, etc.).